 There is no Marcus ATM card or Marcus savings debit card available with the account, so obviously, there are no ATM fees or card fees either.
 There are no Marcus savings account fees for transfers.
 However, your bank on the other end of the transfer might charge its own fees.

 Once, the interest rate was 2.0 percent on every dollar.
-Here in the middle of 2022, it’s 1.20%, which while higher than most regular savings accounts (all my in-person banks offer 0.10% or 0.05%), it’s hardly impressive.
+Here at the beginning of 2023, the rate is 3.25%, which is quite a bit higher than most regular savings accounts.

 There is no minimum balance and no maximum other than the account limit.
-Currently, Goldman limits Marcus accounts to a maximum $1,000,000 balance.
-Most regular money market and bank accounts are paying 1% or less interest these days.
+Currently, Goldman has a Marcus maximum balance limit of $1,000,000.
+Most regular money market and bank accounts are paying around 1% interest these days.
 That means this high-interest savings account is still much higher than your local bank or credit union savings interest rate.

 See my Acorns review.